We encourage feedback to help us improve our services and the information we provide.

 A compliment can be about a service, a team, or a member of staff.
 We would like to hear about it if you have received excellent customer service, for example, staff have been helpful, professional, and clear in their advice.

 Compliments will be shared as good practice and in the training of new staff.
 You can provide feedback via Contact a Service or give feedback online or talk to our Customer Service Team by telephone on 01480 388388 or use our Social Media channels

 We want to know if you are dissatisfied with our services.
-We encourage any customer who has a concern to first contact the relevant service, who will try to resolve the issue for you, you can do this online Contact a Service or give feedback online or talk to our Customer Service Team by telephone on 01480 388388.
+We encourage any customer who has a concern to first contact the relevant service, who will try to resolve the issue for you.
+You can Contact a Service or give feedback online or talk to our Customer Service Team on 01480 388388.